ibexa/documentation-user/docs/pim/work_with_product_categories.md

 3. In the **Editing Product Type** modal, check whether the **Field definitions** area contains the **Categories** field of *Taxonomy Entry Assignment* type.
     1. If the field is present, click **Delete draft** and skip the remaining steps.
     2. If the field is absent, drag and drop the *Taxonomy Entry Assignment* option from the **Field types** area to the **Field definitions** area.
-    3. Expand the **New field type** that you just added and make the following settings:
+    3. Expand the **New field type** that you added and make the following settings:
         * Set a name for the field, for example, "Product category"
         * Select the **Required** checkbox
         * In the **Taxonomy** field, select the "Product categories" taxonomy type